czcorpus/kontext/doc/INSTALL.md

 python lib/plugins/default_auth/scripts/install.py /path/to/your/users.json
 ```

-<a name="managing_corpora"></a>
 ## Managing corpora

 To install a new corpus, please follow the steps described below.

 ### Install registry file

 Registry configures a corpus for the Manatee search engine (and also adds some configuration needed by KonText/NoSkE).
 The file should be located in a directory defined in `conf/config.xml`, element `kontext/corpora/manatee_registry`.

 ### Install indexed data

 Copy your indexed corpus to a directory specified in `conf/config.xml` (element `kontext/corpora/manatee_registry`).
 The data must be located in the path specified within a respective registry file under the `PATH` key.

 ### Update corplist.xml